mpilar/gigya-server-lib/README.rst

 If used inside a flask application, initialization can be done by calling ``gslib.initialize_app``, gslib will expect similar keys on the flask app's config (``GIGYA_API_KEY`` and ``GIGYA_SECRET_KEY``).

-Otherwise the api key and secret key can be sent as arguments to the constructor of a ``Request``.
+Otherwise the api key and secret key can be sent as arguments to the constructor of a ``gslib.Request``.